 DHEA is a nutrient that the human body produces naturally.
 However, the amount that is produced decreases with age.
-There is not much known about DHEA ‘ s role in the body, but doctors believe that its reduction is directly connected to the physical and mental deterioration associated with age.
+There is not much known about DHEA’s role in the body, but doctors believe that its reduction is directly connected to the physical and mental decline associated with age.

-Unfortunately, there are many scam artists out there who make a living on scamming people who are hopefully looking for the Fountain of Youth in a jar.
+Unfortunately, there are many scam artists out there who make a living from people who are looking for the Fountain of Youth in a jar.
 Seniors need to be extra-vigilant and always be on the lookout for anti-aging scams.
-Some sure ways to spot an anti-aging skin include:
+Here are some red flags to watch out for:

 Claims pitched to the media without medical or scientific evidence or an unbiased third-party review